networknt/light-doc/content/service/oauth/_index.md

 ### All activities are audited

-A database audit handler has been wired into all light-oauth2 services to log each activity across services with sensitive info masked.
+The database audit info handler has been wired into all light-oauth2 services to log each activity across services with sensitive info masked.
+To enable the audit info handler, simply set the "enableAudit" property in the oauth config file for each services (for example: oauth_client.yml for light-oauth client service) to true.
 In the future we will put these logs into AI stream processing to identify abnormal behaviors just like normal service log processing.

 ### OAuth2 server, portal and light frameworks form an ecosystem